-The Nutrisystem Eating Out GuideArticle posted in: Lean 13
+The Nutrisystem Dining Out GuideArticle posted in: Turbo13

 When you’re dieting, often the first big bump in the road is eating out.
 There are business lunches, girlfriend dinners, sporting events, family birthdays and the occasional romantic dinner for two.
 Not to mention sporting events, the movies and the mall food court.
 You can’t exactly ask the chef to microwave your Nutrisystem meal for you when you’re out.
 What’s a dedicated dieter to do?